Live2D-Garage/CubismExternalAppPluginSamples/02_nizimaLIVEBridge/README.md

 13. When step 12 is performed, the “State” changes to “Connected and Synced” and synchronization of parameters starts.
 Click "Disconnect" to stop synchronization.
 Clicking this will stop synchronization and disconnect the connection between nizima LIVE and Cubism Editor.
 ![](images/image008.png)
-When you start synchronizing parameters, the parameter name, slider, and numerical value as shown below are displayed, but the slider cannot be operated.
+When you start synchronizing parameters, a list of synchronized parameters, unsynchronized nizima LIVE parameters, and unsynchronized Cubism Editor parameters will be displayed.
-This is just to show that the change in parameter value is visually changing outside of the model.
 ![](images/image009.png)
 14. Parameter synchronization can be temporarily stopped by clicking "Suspend".
 ![](images/image010.png)
-    - When paused, "State" changes to "Suspend".
+15. When paused, "State" changes to "Suspend".
 Click "Resume" to restart synchronization.
 ![](images/image011.png)